jEnbuska/none-dux/README.md

     ```
  * **setState** and **clearState** take only objects and arrays as parameter:
   ```
-  store.data.setState('text'); //Error("['data'] Expected setState parameter to be an Object or Array, but got 'text'")
+  nonedux.data.setState('text'); //Error("['data'] Expected setState parameter to be an Object or Array, but got 'text'")
   ```
  * no multiple nonedux instances per application:
    * Meaning that the application cannot have multiple react-redux Providers that both use different nonedux reducer at the same time